 In order to briefly comment on some of the books that I’ve either read before I started blogging or that I feel that I should talk about more often, I’m writing a three-part series of posts about three books whose covers are predominantly yellow, blue or red.
 Besides their covers being dominated by a primary colour, these books just need to have one more thing in common – to still have a place on my shelves.

-For the second instalment in this series, I’ve chosen three books whose covers are blue-toned.
+For the second instalment in this series, I’ve chosen three books whose covers are blue toned.
 Although I have reviewed the first two books listed below when I first started blogging, I haven’t mentioned them very often since then.
 The last one, I have read quite a while ago and, despite having liked it, don’t remember much about.

 This is, so far, the only book that I’ve read by Charles Dickens, but I’m sure it will be the first of many.
 Pip tells us the story of his life since his childhood until the beginning of his adulthood.
 He was raised by his sister and her husband, Joe Gargery.
 At first, the tough conditions that he lived in didn’t seem to bother him.
-His only complaint was the abuse he was subject to by his sister.
+His only complaint was the abuse he was subjected to by his sister.
 That changed when he was chosen to visit Miss Havisham and her adoptive daughter Estella, whom he ended up falling in love with.
-Pip then started dreaming for a better life.
+Pip then started dreaming of a better life.
 His ambition made him leave behind the people who cared for him.
 The first and second volumes are slightly monotonous at times, in spite of the fascinating characters.
 The third volume, on the other hand, is splendid, as all the previous events are connected.

 Entertaining and atmospheric, Jonathan Strange and Mr Norrell is an alternate history and fantasy book set in the 19th century.
 Two practical magicians are commissioned to help win the war against Napoleon.
 But they will also have to deal with a dangerous, albeit hilarious, fairy.
 Although magic plays a great part in the story, the book is also worth reading because of its social commentary on women’s rights, slavery and class differences.
 The many footnotes felt unnecessary at times, though.